National Museum of Health and Medicine: Major exhibitions

-In this category the museum houses a notable holding brought directly from the Middle East, its “Trauma Bay II, Balad, Iraq”.
-The exhibit features a section of the actual emergency room tent used at Balad, Iraq, from 2003 to 2007, including the bloodstained floor where the most seriously wounded were treated.
-It was in these operating theaters throughout Iraq that many lifesaving medical trauma techniques were developed, with some posting survival rates topping 95%.
-This meant that soldiers were now regularly surviving severe wartime injuries that previously would’ve been fatal.
-Arrangements were made to ship these items from Iraq when a visiting US Congressional delegation were moved by the stories they’d heard.
+In this category, the museum houses a notable holding brought directly from the Middle East, “Trauma Bay II, Balad, Iraq”.
+The exhibit features a section of the actual emergency room tent used at Balad, Iraq, from 2003 to 2007.
+These operating theaters throughout Iraq have posting survival rates topping 95%.
+Arrangements were made to ship these items from Iraq when a visiting US Congressional delegation was moved by the stories they had heard.